 The All-Electric Porsche Journey

 Porsche announced the company’s intentions of creating a Porsche electric sports car back in 2015.
 The Porsche Mission E specs promised more than 600 hp (440 kW), a 310-mile battery range, 0-60 mph in less than 3.5 seconds.
 In September of 2018, the MIssion E was rebranded to the Porsche Taycan—”Taycan” is roughly translated as “lively young horse.”
-The Mission E was meant to be a concept at car shows, the Porsche Taycan was a commitment to get an electric sports car into Glendale drivers’ hands.
+The Mission E was meant to be a concept at car shows, the Porsche Taycan was a commitment to get an electric sports car into Arcadia drivers’ hands.
 Excitement for the Taycan raised after the electric car amazed drivers around the world by completing the 12.8-mile Nürburgring Nordschleife test track in Germany in 7 minutes and 42 seconds—the fastest lap ever for a four-door electric vehicle.

 Porsche Taycan Specs